charlie619/MovieRentals/README.md

 # MovieRentals
-This App is designed on basic requirements of Movie Rental Store.
+This App is designed according to basic requirements of Movie Rental Store.
 Developed on Visual Studio 2015 using ASP.Net MVC 5 technology.

 #################################################################################